MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 ### Read the manifest sample

-We can also use the code sample, [1-read-manifest](https://github.com/microsoft/CDM/tree/master/samples/1-read-manifest), to explore our entities.
+You can also use the code sample, [1-read-manifest](https://github.com/microsoft/CDM/tree/master/samples/1-read-manifest), to explore your entities.
 This sample reads a manifest document and lists all the entities referenced in the manifest.
 You can then select an entity to list all its attributes, traits, properties, data partition file locations, and relationships.

 <br/>The sample originally points to a manifest called *default.manifest.cdm.json* under the *1-read-manifest* folder:

 ![Read Manifest Code](media/creating-schemas-samplecodeoriginal.png)

-<br/>You'll edit the sample so that it points to our *clickstream.manifest.cdm.json* document instead:
+<br/>Edit the sample so that it points to your *clickstream.manifest.cdm.json* document instead:

 ![Read Manifest Code Edited](media/creating-schemas-samplecodeedited.png)

-<br/>This sample works with resolved documents, so we need to resolve our manifest and entities.
-We can do this by adding the following line of code under `ExploreManifest(…)`:
+<br/>This sample works with resolved documents, so you need to resolve your manifest and entities.
+You can do this by adding the following line of code under `ExploreManifest(…)`:

 ![Read Manifest Code Edited](media/creating-schemas-samplecoderesolve.png)

-<br/>Now we can run the sample:
+<br/>Now you can run the sample:

 ![Run Read Manifest Sample](media/creating-schemas-runsample.png)

-We can see that the program has read the manifest and listed all our entities.
+You can see that the program has read the manifest and listed all your entities.

-<br/>You'll explore our **Session** entity by entering ‘2’:
+<br/>Explore the **Session** entity by entering ‘2’:

 ![Explore Session](media/creating-schemas-runsampleexploresession.png)

-We can see that our **Session** entity schema has been read.
+You can see that the **Session** entity schema has been read.

 <br/>Lastly, you'll explore the attributes in **Session** by entering '1':

 ![Explore Attributes](media/creating-schemas-runsampleexploreattributes.png)

+>[!NOTE]
-*Note: There are more attributes listed by the program than what's shown in this image.*
+>There are more attributes listed by the program than what's shown in this image.*